 Other Admission Criteria

 - The Department of Physical Therapy participates in the Physical Therapist Centralized Application Service (PTCAS).
-To apply to the APU DPT program, visit PTCAS.org and follow all instructions.
+To apply to the APU DPT program, visit the PTCAS website and follow all instructions.
 Early applications are encouraged.
 Final deadline is October 1.

 - International students have a separate application procedure.
 Contact the International Center at +1-626-812-3055 or email@example.com.

 - Submit to PTCAS all supporting documents, including:

 - Official transcripts from all institutions leading to and awarding the applicant’s baccalaureate degree and all postbaccalaureate study.
 Mail transcripts to APU’s Graduate and Professional Center only if admitted into the program.
 (To be considered official, a transcript must be sent directly from the Office of the Registrar of the school attended to the Graduate and Professional Center: Admissions at Azusa Pacific University.
 Students’ sealed copies will not be considered official.)

 - Three recommendation forms from persons well-suited to evaluate qualifications for graduate study and/or physical therapy: one must be from a registered/licensed physical therapist, and two from faculty members familiar with academic work in areas closely related to the proposed field of study or responsible persons well-informed about relevant work completed by the student.